Boston Premises Liability

 - Mental anguish and emotional trauma

 - Lost wages

 Financial concerns certainly can add to the stress of an injury.
-If you suffered an injury as the result of a poorly maintained Boston property, DiBella Law Offices, P.C., will help you understand your rights.
+If you suffered an injury as the result of a Boston property that was poorly maintained or had inadequate security, DiBella Law Offices, P.C., will help you understand your rights.
 We will assist you in securing any funds that you are entitled to so that you can focus on healing and returning to your normal life.
 Call (617) 870-0907 to schedule a free consultation at our office in Faneuil Hall.